Effective date 29 April 2021

 6.1 Disclosure for research

 We may disclose your personal and health information, including data on the Victorian Cancer Registry, to researchers to conduct research studies into the causes of cancer, as well as diagnosis, treatment and cures.
 Typically, information provided for research projects is de-identified unless consent is obtained.
 Disclosure of personal and health information for research purposes will be subject to our legal obligations, as well as our strict internal policies and codes of practice including our Research Code of Practice which is based on the Australian Code for the Responsible Conduct of Research.
 For more information about disclosure of data on the Victorian Cancer Registry for research purposes click here.

 6.2 Other general disclosures

-- Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information and web based technology services providers (including interstate or offshore cloud computing service providers in New South Wales, Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;
+- contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information and web-based technology services providers (including interstate or offshore cloud computing service providers in Victoria and New South Wales , as well as offshore providers in Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;

-- Partners in our education and training programs: who may liaise with you to facilitate your participation and provide post-program support
+- partners in our education and training programs: who may liaise with you to facilitate your participation and provide post-program support; and

 - Cancer Council Australia and other affiliate State and Territory Cancer Councils.